-How To: Store a Paddle Board for Winter
+How to Store a Solid Paddle Board for Winter

-With the first snowflakes of the year hitting the ground, many people are wondering how to store their paddle board for the winter.
-The options for storage during the off-season are pretty straightforward, but here are a few best practices for SUP storage!
+With the first snowflakes of the year hitting the ground, many people are wondering how to store their solid paddle board for the winter (to read how to store inflatable paddle boards, utility docks, or kayaks during the winter, click here).
+The options for storage during the off-season are pretty straightforward, but here are a few best practices:

-Choose a rack.
+2. Choose a rack.
 A racking system, like the Paddle North Wall Mount (pictured below), makes storage much easier.
-Laying the board on its side in a U-mount wall rack, leaning the board on its side or propping it vertically against a wall, or suspending it from the ceiling are all viable options.
-Bonus: the U-mount also reduces the possibility of your board taking damage (falling and hitting sharp/hard objects).
+Laying the board on its side in a wall mount, leaning the board on its side, or propping it vertically against a wall.
+Bonus: the wall mount also reduces the possibility of your board taking damage (falling and hitting sharp/hard objects).

-Fins In or Out?
+3. Fins In or Out?
 Leaving the fins in for the winter will not hurt the board.
 The reason most people take them out is to have a narrower profile against the wall, increasing space for other winter toys.
-If you take the fins out of the board, it is possible to get 2-boards into one Paddle North U-mount wall rack.
+If you take the fins out of the board, it is possible to get two boards into one Paddle North wall mount.
 For a refresher on installing and removing fins, check out our guide.